-Resilience is a subject that parents often ask about particularly when their child struggles with school, self-esteem or friendships issues.
-This article will explore the factors which need to be present to allow resilience to develop and strategies for parents and carers.
+Resilience is a subject that parents often ask about particularly when their child struggles with school, self-esteem or maintaining friendships.
+This article will explore the factors which need to be present to build resilience in children and practical strategies for parents and carers.

-The biggest factor is for a child to have at least one adult they can rely upon.
-This adult may be a parent, a teacher, sports coach or a family friend.
-An adult can provide reassurance, encourage the child to keep preserving, and identify the child’s strengths that could help overcome the challenge.
+The most important factor in resilience is for a child to have a network of caring and supporting relationships.
+These relationships may include parents, teachers, sports coaches, family or friends.
+It’s important that his network includes a trusted adult, within or outside of the family, who can provide reassurance, encourage the child to keep persevering, and identify the child’s strengths that could help overcome the challenge.

-The next factor is having a realistic plan which will increase the likelihood of success.
+Having a realistic plan and achievable steps to be able to carry out the plan is also essential to building resilience.
 A good plan will clearly identify the challenge (e.g. there is a speech I need to present to the class next week), what strengths the child has (I really like the topic; last time I did a speech I did really well) and what challenges there are (I get nervous speaking in front of the class).
 An adult can be helpful in identifying further strengths or skills the child can use (“you know how to take 5 deep breaths to calm down before you start the speech; practice in front of mirror”).
 Once a child learns how to plan effectively they can start using this new planning skill when making new friends, battling through a hard video game level, managing bullies, or exams.

-The child’s level of confidence is another factor.
-If they are not confident they could attempt to avoid the situation completely.
-Examples of avoidance include pretending to be sick to miss an exam or purposefully forgetting to bring assignment to school.
-An easy strategy to help your child develop confidence is pointing out times when they did take a risk and they were successful.
+The child’s level of confidence in their strengths and abilities also plays a role in the development of resilience.
+If they lack confidence they may attempt to avoid the situation completely.
+Examples of avoidance include pretending to be sick to miss an exam or purposefully forgetting to bring an assignment to school.
+A simple strategy to help your child develop confidence is pointing out times when they did take a risk and they were successful.
 Another confidence building strategy is helping diffuse how big or scary the problem looks while encouraging a plan to tackle the problem in smaller steps.

-The next factor is good communication skills.
+Another important factor is good communication and problem-solving skills.
 It’s easy to assume that resilient children don’t need to ask for help, but a significant part of what makes them resilient is that they know when they do need help and then how to go about it successfully.
 Children who can express their plans and ideas well are also going to get better feedback from adults.
-The last supporting factor we will discuss here is good self-regulation skills to manage impulsive behaviours and strong emotions.

 Developing attachment with your child

 Resilience is dependent upon a child having strong, healthy relationships with adults.
-Therefore, focusing on your attachment with your son or daughter will subsequently help support resilience occurring.
+Therefore, focusing on your attachment with your child will subsequently help support the development of resilience.
 Attachment can be reinforced by using active listening skills, be in tune with your child’s needs and react consistently, or spend time with your child doing their favourite activities.

 Household chores can be a fantastic way to promote self-esteem, independence, pride in work, confidence in abilities, and a sense of belonging and importance to the family.
 Rewards for chores don’t always have to be money or lollies.
 Instead try rewards like choosing the movie for family movie night or Sunday night dinner.
 These types of rewards lead a child to internalise their successes rather than relying on external rewards like money to recognise their achievements.